Chapter 2:

 The Krastas College of War.
 October 18, 1434.

 …The treacherous southern lords saw the royal establishment of the Stena Merchant Guilds in 1146 as a threat to their traditional privileges.
-Led by House Miarties, they sought aid some twenty years later from the Garath Empire, whose humid marshes had long harbored envy for Lodran’s vast stena deposits.
+Led by House Miarties, they sought aid some twenty years later from the Garath Empire, whose humid marshes had long harboured envy for Lodran’s vast stena deposits.

 Their banners were torn down, their names struck from the rolls of nobility.
 The vast holdings of House Miarties were divided amongst the Houses of Lesnick and Rustes, whose support of the Compact had proved their unwavering loyalty…